STAEDTLER Foundation supports EFI projects

 Funding innovative projects since 2018

 The STAEDTLER Foundation is now placing special emphasis on funding emerging research projects.
 These projects have been successfully identified at FAU via the Emerging Fields Initiative since 2010.
 During this highly-competitive and multi-level evaluation process, the University draws on the expertise of its own staff as well as the expertise of high-ranking international researchers.
 At the end of the process, only those projects that show a particularly high level of potential for further development are successful.
-The STAEDTLER Foundation will use this ‘seal of quality’ to specifically support innovative research ideas which are of considerable importance to society.
+The STAEDTLER Foundation uses this ‘seal of quality’ to specifically support innovative research ideas which are of considerable importance to society.
 After successfully completing a pilot phase in 2018, the Foundation has invested over 500,000 euros in projects with the seal of quality.
 This funding is being continued in 2020 due to the very promising research findings.